7 Top Free And Paid Cache Plugins For WordPress (2025)

 PluginDescription

-SG OptimizerCache plugin for SiteGround hosting; there’s nothing impressive about SG Hosting or this one.
+Speed OptimizerCache plugin for SiteGround hosting; there’s nothing impressive about SG Hosting or SG Optimizer.

 W3 TotalDefinitely the most annoying cache plugin I’ve ever seen.
 There are many ways for average users to crash websites.

-Super CacheThis is just a cache plugin without any optimization.
+Super CacheA cache plugin without any optimization.
 It’s from the WordPress core team, and it’s a waste of time.

-10Web BoosterSimilar to NitroPack – expensive, but you get Cloudflare Enterprise, and don’t even try the free version.
+10Web BoosterSimilar to NitroPack – expensive, but you get Cloudflare Enterprise, and don’t even bother with the free version.

 Read more: Steps For Copying Text From Restricted Websites